 The biggest change to the iMac 27-inch (2020) is actually an optional one – the nano-texture glass.
 This material scatters light "at the nanometer level" in a bid to eliminate reflections and glare when used, even in direct sunlight.
 The iMac model we were sent actually came with the nano-texture and we were impressed with the results, with a noticeable lack of reflections not matter what type of lighting was used.

-We used the new iMac in particularly sunny environments (our review coincided with the brief – but very hot – English summer), and while other, more reflective screens suffered in these conditions, the iMac’s nano-texture screen was unaffected, having a matte-like quality to it.
+We used this iMac in particularly sunny environments (our review coincided with the brief – but very hot – English summer), and while other, more reflective screens suffered in these conditions, the iMac’s nano-texture screen was unaffected, having a matte-like quality to it.
 We were very impressed.

 Here’s how the Apple iMac (27-inch, 2020) performed in our suite of benchmark tests: